lozzahax/lozzax-docs-gitbook/products-built-on-oxen/session/README.md

 # 🔒 Session

-Session is an open-source encrypted messenger powered by Oxen, designed to provide both security and anonymity through metadata minimisation, fully anonymous signup, and secure encryption and networking protocols.
-Session uses the Oxen Service Node network to route and temporarily store messages.
+Session is an open-source encrypted messenger powered by Lozzax, designed to provide both security and anonymity through metadata minimisation, fully anonymous signup, and secure encryption and networking protocols.
+Session uses the Lozzax Service Node network to route and temporarily store messages.

 ## Why Session?